adobe/aem-modernize-tools/src/docs/resources/_pages/plan-operate/set-up.md

 ### Step 2: Add as an Embed/Sub package

-For more information on the Maven Project sructural changes in Maven Archetype 21, please review [Understand the Structure of a Project Content Package in AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html).
+For more information on the Maven Project structural changes in Maven Archetype 21, please review [Understand the Structure of a Project Content Package in AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html).
 Note that this project structure is compatible with AEM 6.x as well.

 In the `filevault-package-maven-plugin` configuration of your all project’s pom.xml file, add this: